Services and Support

 If you are interested in our support and services:

-- Culturally Responsive Services: We offer our support services for students who would like to meet with staff either who share their identity or are identified as competent allies.
+- Drop-in Hours: We offer our support services for students who would like to meet with staff either who share their identity or are identified as competent allies.
 These may include Rainbow hours, Student of Color hours, and Undocumented and DACAmented hours, as well as others.
-Please see the Culturally Responsive Services section for more information.
+Please see the Drop-In Hours section for more information regarding current semester offerings .